-A Watsonia man has developed an unhealthy obsession with whether local sporting grounds are “in good nick” or not.
+A Watsonia man has developed an unhealthy obsession with whether suburban sports grounds are “in good nick” or not.
 While going about his day-to-day life, Grant Fingleton keeps a keen eye on the condition of almost all sporting fields that he passes, either verbalising his observations, or filing them away for use in a future conversation.

 In the absence of any official qualifications in curation or horticulture, Fingleton still feels capable of assessing the quality of local sports fields.
 He seems to base this on scratching out a mediocre local sporting career in his 20s, of which he occasionally refers to in an oddly affectionate way by telling anyone who’ll listen, “geez, we played on a few dung heaps in my day!”